-This list shows the modules that you MUST take (compulsory) or that are 'recommended' (i.e. optional) for the pathway for a particular degree title, and where there are no compulsory modules those that are recommended.
+This list shows the modules that you MUST take (compulsory) or that are 'recommended' (i.e. highly relevant but not compulsory) for the pathway for a particular degree title, and where there are no compulsory modules those that are recommended.
 (Degree titles are shown in bold).
 Most subjects have at least two modules available at level 1 or 2.
 You MUST take the compulsory module(s) and you may well decide to take the recommended module(s) if you are interested in taking a degree in that subject.